djangsters/redis-tasks/docs/source/taskgraph.rst

 Ordering the tasks
 ==================

+.. note:: Needs graph middleware, which is available as a contrib module

 Occasionally you will find yourself in a situation where you want a particular task to get started when other finish.
 For instance, you have serious data processing and you want to send a report once all is finished.
 It is highly unlikely your